anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_all title='Overview pledge-responder-mode exchanges' artwork-align="center"}

-The following sub sections split the interactions shown in {{exchangesfig_uc2_all}} between the different components into:
+The following subsections split the interactions shown in {{exchangesfig_uc2_all}} between the different components into:

 1. {{tpvr}} describes the acquisition exchange for the Pledge Voucher-Request initiated by the Registrar-Agent to the pledge.